The Time Machine (1960 film): Plot

-The next day, Weena shows George truncated cone structures dotting the landscape, air shafts that lead down to the Morlocks' caverns.
-Weena also shows George an ancient museum where "talking rings" tell of long-ago war between East and West that lasted 326 years and contaminated the atmosphere with "deadly germs", which rendered the air virtually unbreathable.
+The next day, Weena shows George truncated cone structures dotting the landscape.
+They are air shafts lead to the Morlocks' subterranean caverns.
+Weena also shows George an ancient museum where "talking rings" when spun tell of a long-ago war between East and West that lasted 326 years and contaminated the atmosphere with "deadly germs", rendering the air virtually unbreathable.
 Another ring describes humanity's struggle for survival; many people lived underground, while some eventually returned to the surface.
 George realizes this was the beginning of the speciation that resulted in the Morlocks and Eloi.
 He starts to climb down a shaft, but stops when sirens emerge and blare from the sphinx.
-The Eloi go into a trance-like state and head for the opened doors at the sphinx's base.
+The Eloi fall into a trance-like state and head for the opened doors at the sphinx's base.
 The sirens stop and the doors close, trapping Weena and others inside, while those outside merely walk away.

-George enters the caverns through the air shafts.
-He discovers that the Morlocks raise the Eloi as food.
+George enters the caverns through an air shaft.
+He discovers that the Morlocks breed the Eloi as food.
 He finds Weena and fights off the creatures, finally inspiring the Eloi to defend themselves.
 George sets fires and urges the Eloi to climb to the surface.
 He directs them to drop tree branches down the shafts.
 The resulting fires cause the caverns to burn, then collapse.

 The next morning, the sphinx's doors are open.
 George sees his time machine inside.
 When he enters the sphinx, the doors close and George is attacked by Morlocks.
 He escapes in his machine and returns to 1900.

 After George recounts his story, his friends remain skeptical.
 He produces a flower Weena gave him, and Filby, an amateur botanist, says it is an unknown species.
 George bids his guests good evening.
 Filby returns shortly thereafter to find George and his time machine gone.
 His housekeeper, Mrs. Watchett, notes that nothing is missing except three books that she is unable to identify.
 Filby speculates that George has returned to the distant future to help the Eloi build a new civilization.
 When Mrs. Watchett wonders if George will ever return, Filby remarks that "he has all the time in the world".